Your MPRN number: what it is and how to find it

 Your MPRN will most likely come in handy if you change suppliers, or move home.
 That’s because this number is linked specifically to your property.

 If you’re moving to a new energy supplier, you might need to let your new supplier know your old MPRN as part of the switching process.

 If you’re actually moving home, you might also need to give your new energy supplier the MPRN for your old home when you move.
 And when you move into your new home, if you’re sticking with the same supplier, they’ll need to update their records with your new MPRN.

 Moving house?
 Take a look at our moving checklist, to help you tackle everything calmly and methodically!

 How to find your MPRN number

 To find your MPRN, check your latest gas bill.
-Depending on your supplier, you could see it displayed at the top – or it might be under “details of charges”, or a similarly-titled area of the bill.
+Depending on your supplier, you could see it displayed at the top – or it might be under “details of charges”, or a similarly-titled part of the bill.
 If you’re an OVO member, it’s usually found in the top right corner of your bill.
 Find out more about understanding your energy bill in our in-depth guide.

 By the way, you won’t be able to spot your MPRN on your gas meter – so there’s no need to bother looking there.

-Indeed you can!
 Just visit Find My Supplier and enter your address details, and you’ll be able to find your MPRN in seconds.